epeolatry/epeolatory_in/_posts/2018-9-29-Once-Upon-A-Time-by-Saurav-Chhawchharia.md

 It was difficult to keep an eye on the activities of each character.

 At some places I felt like the thoughts of the writer were not organised.
 A very haphazard description of events.

-There various incidents which proves the ignorance of the writer.
-At one place a character "receives a mail" (an intent letter) and only a few sentences later he is so excited that he starts dancing "holding the letter in his hands".

-At another place the same character meets an accident and a friend of his describes the accident to another friend with extreme details about how "the truck driver pressed clutch with accelerator which led to the accident".
-(If my friend was involved in an accident THAT I DIDN'T WITNESS MYSELF, I would just say that the truck driver was driving blindly and not whether the driver was pressing the break or the clutch.)

 It is not a story where you expect a happy or a conclusive ending.
 You are just a viewer of the lives of the characters, whose lives continues even after the story ends.